sys-debug/Crbftn/IMAGE_REQUIREMENTS.md

    - assets/js/script.js (73 references - 47 original + 26 new)
    - components/modals.html (1 reference)

-4. **Test all pages** to ensure images load correctly
+5. **Test all pages** to ensure images and logo load correctly
-5. **Update alt text** to be more specific for each unique image
+6. **Update alt text** to be more specific for each unique image
-6. **Implement lazy loading** for performance optimization
+7. **Implement lazy loading** for performance optimization

-**Ready for professional image creation and WebP migration with expanded jeans and jackets collection! 🚀**
+**Ready for professional image creation, custom logo integration, and WebP migration! 🚀**